-- a. the "Port of New York District" of the Port Authority of New York and New Jersey, as defined in Article II of the Compact Between the States of New York and New Jersey of 1921; or - b. a 15-mile radius of the outermost boundary of each marine terminal facility established, acquired, constructed, rehabilitated, or improved by the South Jersey Port District established pursuant to "The South Jersey Port Corporation Act," P.L.1968, c.60 (C.12:11A-1 et seq.). - "Priority area" means the portions of the qualified incentive areathat are not located within a distressed municipality and which: - a. are designated pursuant to the "State Planning Act," 36 37 P.L.1985, c.398 (C.52:18A-196 et seq.), as Planning Area 1 (Metropolitan), Planning Area 2 (Suburban), a designated center 38 39 under the State Development and Redevelopment Plan, or a 40 designated growth center in an endorsed plan until June 30, 2013, or 41 until the State Planning Commission revises and readopts New 42 Jersey's State Strategic Plan and adopts regulations to revise this definition; 43 - b. intersect with portions of: a deep poverty pocket, a port district, or federally-owned land approved for closure under a federal Commission on Base Realignment and Closure action; - c. are the proposed site of a disaster recovery project, a qualified incubator facility, a highlands development credit
+a. the "Port of New York District" of the Port Authority of New York and New Jersey, as defined in Article II of the Compact Between the States of New York and New Jersey of 1921; or

+- b. a 15-mile radius of the outermost boundary of each marine terminal facility established, acquired, constructed, rehabilitated, or improved by the South Jersey Port District established pursuant to "The South Jersey Port Corporation Act," P.L.1968, c.60 (C.12:11A-1 et seq.). - "Priority area" means the portions of the qualified incentive area that are not located within a distressed municipality and which: - 8 a. are designated pursuant to the "State Planning Act," 9 P.L.1985, c.398 (C.52:18A-196 et seq.), as Planning Area 1 10 (Metropolitan), Planning Area 2 (Suburban), a designated center under the State Development and Redevelopment Plan, or a 11 12 designated growth center in an endorsed plan until June 30, 2013, or 13 until the State Planning Commission revises and readopts New 14 Jersey's State Strategic Plan and adopts regulations to revise this 15 definition; - b. intersect with portions of: a deep poverty pocket, a port district, or federally-owned land approved for closure under a federal Commission on Base Realignment and Closure action;

-- 1 receiving area or redevelopment area, a tourism destination project, 2 or transit oriented development; or - 3 d. contain: a vacant commercial building having over 400,000 4 square feet of office, laboratory, or industrial space available for 5 occupancy for a period of over one year; or a site that has been negatively impacted by the approval of a "qualified business 6 7 facility," as defined pursuant to section 2 of P.L.2007, c.346 8 (C.34:1B-208). - 9 "Professional employer organization" means an employee leasing 10 company registered with the Department of Labor and Workforce 11 Development pursuant to P.L.2001, c.260 (C.34:8-67 et seq.). - "Program" means the "Grow New Jersey Assistance Program" established pursuant to section 3 of P.L.2011, c.149 (C.34:1B-244). - "Public research university" means a public research university as defined in section 3 of P.L.1994, c.48 (C.18A:3B-3). - "Qualified business facility" means any building, complex of buildings or structural components of buildings, and all machinery and equipment located within a qualified incentive area, used in connection with the operation of a business that is not engaged in final point of sale retail business at that location unless the building, complex of buildings or structural components of buildings, and all machinery and equipment located within a qualified incentive area, are used in connection with the operation of: - a final point of sale retail business located in a Garden State Growth Zone that will include a retail facility of at least 150,000 square feet, of which at least 50 percent is occupied by either a fullservice supermarket or grocery store; or - b. a tourism destination project located in the Atlantic City 28 29 Tourism District as established pursuant to section 5 of P.L.2011, c.18 (C.5:12-219).
-30 - 31 "Qualified incentive area" means: - 32 an aviation district; - 33 b. a port district;
+- c. are the proposed site of a disaster recovery project, a qualified incubator facility, a highlands development credit receiving area or redevelopment area, a tourism destination project, or transit oriented development; or - d. contain: a vacant commercial building having over 400,000 square feet of office, laboratory, or industrial space available for occupancy for a period of over one year; or a site that has been negatively impacted by the approval of a "qualified business facility," as defined pursuant to section 2 of P.L.2007, c.346 (C.34:1B-208). - "Professional employer organization" means an employee leasing company registered with the Department of Labor and Workforce Development pursuant to P.L.2001, c.260 (C.34:8-67 et seq.). - "Program" means the "Grow New Jersey Assistance Program" established pursuant to section 3 of P.L.2011, c.149 (C.34:1B-244). - "Qualified business facility" means any building, complex of buildings or structural components of buildings, and all machinery and equipment located within a qualified incentive area, used in connection with the operation of a business that is not engaged in final point of sale retail business at that location unless the building, complex of buildings or structural components of buildings, and all machinery and equipment located within a qualified incentive area, are used in connection with the operation of: - a. a final point of sale retail business located in a Garden State Growth Zone that will include a retail facility of at least 150,000 square feet, of which at least 50 percent is occupied by either a fullservice supermarket or grocery store; or

+- 1 b. a tourism destination project located in the Atlantic City

+- 2 Tourism District as established pursuant to section 5 of P.L.2011,

+- 3 c.18 (C.5:12-219).

+- 4 "Qualified incentive area" means:

+- 5 a. an aviation district;

+- 6 b. a port district;